 Take a look at the structure of the email: it starts with keywords about the brand and immediately offers new customers a promo code to use.
 The brand continues with a link to the statement about commitment to quality and transparency — this positions them as responsible and trusted.

-At the end of the welcome email, Pärla uses a wildly popular marketing technique — user-generated content, which in this case are customer testimonials.
-This will also be perfect for a dental practice: you can showcase your patient reviews, state your mission, and offer something extra for your clients.
+At the end of the welcome email, Pärla uses a popular marketing technique — user-generated content, which in this case means customer testimonials.
+A dental practice can adapt the same idea by showcasing patient reviews, stating its mission, explaining what makes the first visit comfortable, and offering a clear next step, such as booking a consultation or confirming an appointment.

 New product or service launch emails

 Encourage the recipients to take action.
-For example, you could include a link to an online store selling the product in question.
+For example, you could include a link to book a consultation, ask a question, call the office, or visit a landing page with more details about the service.

 Take the launch email from the toothpaste brand Boka for example: